 How to Delete All Photos from Lightroom

-If you found that there are no photos from an import that you want to keep, you may want to use the bulk delete Lightroom CC functionality to remove all photos in Lightroom.
+If you found that there are no photos from an import that you want to keep, you may want to use the bulk delete Lightroom CC functionality to delete all photos in Lightroom.

 Simply select all your photos in the current view with Ctrl+A (Cmd+A on Mac), or go to the ‘Edit’ menu -> ‘Select All’, and press ‘Delete’ on your keyboard.
 You can remove individual folders if that is more convenient, by right-clicking on the folder in the catalog tree in the left pane of your library, then selecting ‘Remove’.
 Bear in mind though, that this will not delete any photos from your disk, but will only remove them from Lightroom.